‘Destiny 2’ Thoughts On New Public Events, Infinite Forest, And More From Second Livestream

 The new Destiny 2 public event will see Gatekeeper Hydras spawn at different locations.
 These drop orbs when killed that serve as keys that open otherwise inaccessible islands.
 Dunking the orbs opens the next phase of fighting in the middle before moving to another island and then back to the middle to finish the fight.

 There is a heroic version of the event, but it is not clear if that is what was shown during the livestream.
-It appears not based on what happened when the event was completed.
+It appears not, based on what happened when the event was completed.

 The entire event lasts about seven minutes and will reward players two chests.
-However, you could almost hear the sad trombone sound when Community Manager David “Deej” Dague described the public event as the most rewarding yet and the player in the stream then received only two tokens and a rare armor piece, which led to an entire new meme created by the community.
+However, you could almost hear the sad trombone sound when Community Manager David “Deej” Dague described the public event as the most rewarding yet, and the player in the stream then received only two tokens and a rare armor piece, which led to an entire new meme created by the community.

 Thoughts